ivansgithub/Bot-Twitter/README_bot.md

 <img width="520" alt="raycast-untitled (3)" src="https://user-images.githubusercontent.com/82000274/171405516-bd8f91ce-4463-494e-a00a-694bbc46626c.png">

-we convert it to a simple dictionary and return the dictionary as the result of the function.
+We convert it to a simple dictionary and return the dictionary as the result of the function.

 <img width="545" alt="raycast-untitled (4)" src="https://user-images.githubusercontent.com/82000274/171405697-fae3d234-5e37-491b-b238-979faddd09c5.png">